Dashboards

 Continuity of care dashboards

-The continuity of care indicator helps us see how well Te Whatu Ora district services and NGO mental health providers work together to support tāngata whai ora before, during, and after an acute inpatient stay.
+This indicator helps us see how well Te Whatu Ora district services and NGO mental health providers work together to support tāngata whai ora before, during, and after an acute inpatient stay.

 This indicator was developed in response to feedback from tāngata whai ora, who said they often experience disconnected or inconsistent care.
 It is designed to support reflection, learning, and improvement across the mental health sector.
-Note: you must be registered and sign in to use the KPI Programme data dashboards.

 The settings for this indicator are inpatient and community.